How to Write Horror Plots and Scenes

 How do you ensure that your plot remains etched in your readers' minds long after turning the last page?

-This comprehensive guide aims to answer these questions and more, offering a roadmap to crafting plots that resonate with readers long after they’ve closed the book.
+This comprehensive guide aims to answer these questions and more, offering a roadmap to crafting plots that resonate with readers long after they’ve closed the book or when the credits roll.

 When you think about your narrative, some questions you might want to ask yourself are: